-- 1. We have subsidiaries in 26 countries and operate in some 56 countries, supporting stakeholders in those countries. - 2.
+- 1. We have subsidiaries in 27 countries and operate in some 56 countries, supporting stakeholders in those countries. - 2.
 We offer our employees fair wages and permanent employment contracts.

 - 1. We introduce innovative solutions into our portfolio and acquire new ideas. - 2.
-We help our customers in emerging markets upgrade their IT infrastructure for more environmentally sound one.
+We help our customers in emerging markets upgrade their IT infrastructure for more environmentally sound one. - 3.
+We support local communities.

 - 1. We engage in waste reduction initiatives. - 2.
-We support responsible consumption by our customers.
+We support responsible consumption by our customers. - 3.
+We launched a Breezy initiative for trading in used appliances and giving them the second life or recycling these.